vweevers/hallmark/README.md

 ## Requirements

-- A `package.json` must exist, with a [`repository`](https://docs.npmjs.com/files/package.json#repository) property
+- The working directory must be a git repository
-- The working directory must be a git repository.
+- It must either contain a `package.json` with a [`repository`](https://docs.npmjs.com/files/package.json#repository) property, or have a git `origin` remote

 ## Rules